ruby2js/ruby2js/docs/src/_docs/filters/lit.md

    with either an underscore (`_`) or a hash (`#`).

- * References to instance variables will cause entries to be added to the `static get properties` function if not already present, and simple type inferencing will be used to determine the type.
+ * References to instance variables will cause entries to be added to the `static properties` property if not already present, and simple type inferencing will be used to determine the type.

  * `self.style` methods that return a string will have that string mapped to a